timChase98/388Example/README.md

 ![board](/readmeImg/renderedBoard.png)

 **Boards must have Fiducials for automated assembly.** Submissions that do not have 1mm fiducials in the bottom left (FID1), Top Right (FID2), and Top Left (FID3) will be rejected.
 Note the ordering of the three fiducials is important for automated assembly.
-The area around Fiducials should be clear of components that may interfere with automatic recognition (i.e. mounting holes, pin headers etc.) for at least 3mm from any edge of the copper center.
+The area around fiducials should be clear of components that may interfere with automatic recognition (i.e. mounting holes, pin headers etc.) for at least 3mm from any edge of the copper center.

 Boards will be submitted in a folder containing gerber files produced with the provided CAM files.
 To Load the CAM file open the CAM Processor and click the LOAD button.
 The output of the CAM processor should be set to the renders folder.